 3) Stress Tests

+Introduction

-An essential part of our CCWG Charter calls for stress testing of accountability enhancements in both work stream 1 and 2.
+An essential part of our CCWG-Accountability Charter calls for stress testing of accountability enhancements in both Work Streams 1 and 2.
 ‘Stress Testing’ is a simulation exercise where a set of plausible, but not necessarily probable, hypothetical scenarios are used to gauge how certain events will affect a system, product, company or industry.
 In the financial industry for example ‘stress testing’ is routinely run to evaluate the strength of institutions.

 Purpose & Methodology